inex/birdseye/README.md

 BIRDC="/usr/bin/sudo /srv/birdseye/bin/birdc -4 -s /var/run/bird/rs1-lan1-ipv4.ctl"
 ```

-with the assumption that we've named and located the Bird socket at that location.
+with the assumption that we've named and located the BIRD socket at that location.

-If you have a single Bird daemon, you can skip DNS and just do:
+If you have a single BIRD daemon, you can skip DNS and just do:

 ```sh
 cp .env.example .env